-I was uncertain, however, about how far I could go with the gory details in a book geared toward a YA (Young Adult) audience.
+I was uncertain, however, about how far I could go with the gory details in a book geared toward a young audience.
 After reading two YA books set in the Civil War: Soldier’s Heart by Gary Paulsen and Red Moon at Sharpsburg by Rosemary Wells, it was clear that a truthful account of the horrors of war is entirely appropriate in this genre.

-The Library of Congress (LOC) holds just about everything one can possibly want about the Civil War, photographs and drawings make up a significant portion of the collection, all free of copyright.
-This means, of course, I can use these resources to illustrate the story as I choose.
-My intent is to have original art adorn the book, but these materials are invaluable in mocking up a book to see how the story works with the visuals.
+The Library of Congress (LOC) holds just about everything one can possibly want about the Civil War, photographs and drawings make up a significant portion of the collection, all in the Public Domain, free of copyright.

 I am indebted to these dedicated artists who, like their modern counterparts, risked their lives to capture the realities of war, leaving a legacy that continues to inform and inspire more than 150 years later.

 - thousands of photographs and sketches were made during the war.
 All are in the public domain.

 - Mathew Brady was the most well-known photographer of the war, but there were many others who worked with/for him.